oregon coast

 Rector Ridge Spruce

-One of the largest spruces in the entire state is located, strangely, on the high slopes above God’s Valley east of Manzanita.
-Even during its living years, this local legend had a particularly primordial appearance with burls, knots, and other outgrowths throughout its trunk.
-The tree is an incredible sight for its size, which it retains and hardly tapers for 60 or so feet.
+Strangely located on the high slopes above God’s Valley east of Manzanita is one of the largest spruces in the entire state.
+Even when it was alive, this local legend had a particularly primordial appearance, with burls, knots, and other outgrowths throughout its trunk.
+The tree is an incredible sight for its size, as it retains its mass and hardly tapers for 60 or so feet.

-The spruce perished rather dramatically during the Great Coastal Gale of 2007 - a windstorm that felled countless trees throughout the Pacific Northwest.
-As the wind rocked the tree back and forth, its top section broke off and was thrown nearly vertically, piercing the ground so violently that it still stands up years later despite its heavy size.
-The pierced section is large enough to be its own tree!
+The spruce met its dramatic end during the Great Coastal Gale of 2007—a windstorm that felled countless trees throughout the Pacific Northwest.
+As the wind rocked the tree back and forth, its top section broke off and was thrown nearly vertically, piercing the ground so violently that it still stands upright years later, despite its heavy size.
+This pierced section is large enough to resemble its own tree.

 Rector Ridge Spruce